 Thrive Scholars Program

-The Thrive Scholars Program is a peer mentorship program in the Lyle School of Engineering that is designed to provide academic and social support for first-year and transfer students who are traditionally underrepresented in the fields of engineering and computer science.
+The Thrive Scholars Program is a peer mentoring program in SMU Lyle School of Engineering that is designed to provide academic and social support for first-year and transfer students who are traditionally underrepresented in the fields of engineering and computer science.

 First-year mentees are paired with upper-class peer mentors who provide ongoing, one-on-one support during students’ first year at SMU.